Sophia Bush: Personal life

-Bush was engaged to her One Tree Hill co-star Chad Michael Murray in May 2004, and they married on April 16, 2005 in Santa Monica, California.
+Bush was engaged to her One Tree Hill co-star Chad Michael Murray in May 2004, and they married on April 16, 2005, in Santa Monica, California.
 After five months of marriage, the pair announced their separation in September 2005.
-In February 2006, Bush filed papers for an annullment, citing fraud.
+In February 2006, Bush filed papers for an annulment, citing fraud.
 Bush's petition was denied, and she and Murray were instead granted a divorce in December 2006.
 Bush later said that it "devastate[d]" her to "have been reduced to a Hollywood statistic—another joke marriage".
 In a January 2014 episode of Watch What Happens: Live, she described the pair as "two stupid kids who had no business being in a relationship in the first place".

 From 2006 to 2007, Bush dated her Stay Alive co-star Jon Foster.
 They remained friends after splitting.
 From 2008 to 2009, Bush dated her One Tree Hill co-star James Lafferty.
 She also dated actor Austin Nichols, confirming in May 2010 that they had been dating on and off for four years.
 Nichols took the role of Julian Baker on One Tree Hill to be with Bush, who ended their relationship in 2012.
 From 2013 to 2014, Bush dated Dan Fredinburg, a program manager for Google.
 Bush cited the strains of their long-distance relationship as the cause of separation.
 She stayed friends with Fredinburg afterward, and noted that his death on Mount Everest in 2015 significantly impacted her.

 From 2014 to 2016, Bush dated her Chicago P.D. co-star, actor Jesse Lee Soffer.
 In 2020, she began dating businessman Grant Hughes and in August 2021 announced their engagement via Instagram.
 They were married on June 11, 2022, at the Philbrook Museum of Art in Tulsa, Oklahoma.
 On August 4, 2023, Bush filed for divorce after 13 months of marriage.
 In April 2024, Bush confirmed her relationship with former professional soccer player Ashlyn Harris and came out as queer in an article in Glamour that she wrote.